Welcome to Bermuda!

 Baseball

-Once, baseball was a game played locally only by members of the US Armed Forces stationed in Bermuda and their children.
-Bermudians and other residents are heavily into the game.
+Once, baseball was a game played locally only by members of the US Armed Forces stationed in Bermuda (until 1995) and their children.
+Bermudians and other residents are now heavily into the game.
 Currently, there are 35 teams and more than 600 players.
 Officials credit the popularity now of baseball in Bermuda to the fact that American television is predominant in Bermuda, American sports have a wider global appeal, and also minor league baseball is family oriented, easy to learn and easy to play.

 BOL banner 3